Hall of Famer

 Doug Pfeiffer

 Doug Pfeiffer, ski instructor, ski technician, journalist and tireless advocate for the sport is one of the legends of modern alpine skiing.
-Born in 1927 in Quebec City, he began his early skiing career as an instructor under the direction of other legends, first at the renowned Chalet Cochand, Quebec in 1945, moving on to John Fripp’s ski school at Mont Tremblant in 1946, and moving again in 1947 to earn his coveted ski instructor
+Born in 1927 in Quebec City, he began his early skiing career as an instructor under the direction of other ski legends, first at the renowned Chalet Cochand, Quebec, in 1945.
+He then moved on to John Fripp’s ski school at Mont Tremblant in 1946, and in 1947 he earned his coveted ski instructor certification with Real Charette at the Snow Eagles Ski School, at Grey Rocks Inn, Sainte Jovite, Quebec.

-In 1950, he moved to the Squaw Valley, California, to apprentice with the famed French skiing innovator, Emile Allais, originator of the “pure parallel” skiing method.
-Thee years later he was appointed co-director of the ski school at the developing Snow Summit ski resort near Los Angeles.
+In 1950, he moved to Squaw Valley, California, to apprentice with the famed French skiing innovator, Emile Allais, the originator of the “pure parallel” skiing method.
+Thee years later he was appointed co-director of the ski school at the developing Snow Summit ski resort, near Los Angeles.
 Always an avid student of skiing technique and an innovative stylist, his interest in Dr. Fritz Reuel’s book “Possibilities in Skiing”, published in 1929, contributed to his continued experimentation with technique and the emergence of certain freestyle moves still in use today.
-His accumulated knowledge was eventually published in 1958 as “Skiing with Pfeiffer”, described as “…a ground breaking how-to-ski
+His accumulated knowledge was eventually published in 1958 as “Skiing with Pfeiffer”, described as “…a ground breaking how-to-ski book…” with an illustrated chapter on freestyle skiing stunts.

-The sport received another boost in public awareness when he conceptualized and developed freestyle skiing competition which, over a 3-year period, was to transform the sport.
+The sport received another boost in public awareness when he conceptualized and developed freestyle skiing competition which, over a three-year period, was to transform the sport.
 It was a concept born for television viewing with lucrative spin-off effects for the skiing industry as a whole.
 Such was his influence, he was once described as “the voice of skiing”.

 Nobody perhaps could have expressed Doug Pfeiffer’s contribution to the sport better than his friend, Ben Rinaldo, who said, “Few people in the world of skiing, perhaps other than Sir Arnold Lunn, can claim to have invented a whole new way of expressing and satisfying a …creative human drive.”

-Please Note: The ski information gathered here is compiled from a number of sources; it may not be inclusive of all accomplishments.
+Note: The information gathered here is compiled from a number of sources; it may not be inclusive of all accomplishments.
+Copyright © 2023, Canadian Ski Museum.
+For Personal/Educational use only.
+All Rights Reserved.

 Interview: DougPfeiffer: PSIA founder, Skiing editor, freestyle pioneer